 We are not (yet) an encyclopedia of current affairs.
 While some factchecks naturally include the background of a claim, to give you the full picture, we don’t generally publish articles about areas where a claim hasn’t been made.

 This is something we’re working on.
 For the EU referendum, for example, we have teamed up with a group of the UK’s leading EU legal experts to produce a series of explainers about the most commonly misunderstood aspects of the debate.

 The Full Fact team is regularly invited to speak at international technology and journalism events.
-Recent engagements have included Google’s NCTJ training days, the Political Accountability and New Technologies Conference in Bosnia, the International Journalism Festical in Italy, and many others.
-Upcoming events are:
+Recent engagements have included Google’s journalism training days, the Political Accountability and New Technologies Conference in Bosnia, the International Journalism Festival in Italy, and many others.

 Get in touch at email@example.com if you would like to invite Full Fact to your event.